Bridging MARL to SARL: An Order-Independent Multi-Agent Transformer via Latent Consensus: A More General Framework: Stochastic Consensus and Future Directions

 \subsection{Limitations}

 The analysis relies on tabular assumptions that do not hold for our deep network implementation.
 Proving convergence for CMAT with neural function approximation remains open.
-Nevertheless, the structural advantages identified here (order independence, a strictly richer policy space, and a principled alternating optimisation scheme) are reflected in the strong empirical performance reported in Section \ref{sec:experiment}, consistent with prior works where tabular analyses guided successful deep algorithms \citep{schulman2017proximal, yu2022surprising}.
+Additionally, the deterministic consensus generator $\mu_\theta(\mathcal{O})$ may limit exploration in the consensus space; introducing stochasticity into the consensus policy (e.g., via a variational autoencoder formulation) could further improve exploration and is a promising direction for future work.
+We retain a deterministic consensus in the current implementation because stochastic consensus introduces additional training instability, requiring more sophisticated variance reduction techniques that are beyond the scope of this work.
+For the same reason, we do not adopt the bilevel optimization implied by the Stackelberg formulation, in which the high-level consensus policy and the low-level action policies are updated as leader and followers.
+Bilevel optimization requires precise and well-balanced control over the relative training speeds of the two levels; if the levels are not carefully synchronized, the optimization is prone to instability, an effect that is especially pronounced in deep network settings where the two levels interact through many shared layers.
+Making this scheme stable therefore calls for dedicated techniques and is left as a direction for future exploration.
+Nevertheless, the structural advantages identified here (order independence, a policy space that can match autoregressive models, decoupled credit assignment, and a principled alternating optimization scheme) are reflected in the strong empirical performance reported in Section~\ref{sec:experiment}, consistent with prior works where tabular analyses guided successful deep algorithms \citep{schulman2017proximal, yu2022surprising}.